tosuninc/crandom/README.md

 Difficulty is adjustable by changing the power of the equation.

-Since the equation used for generating number ranges is a circular equation, the minimum possible difficulty is -2 (negative 2).
+Since the equation used for generating number ranges is a circular equation, the minimum possible difficulty is -2 (negative 2). `-2` is the linear difficulty since it creates a line instead of a circle in the coordinate plane.

 # Usage